-Criteria for admission Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan (EHCP) which names the school will be admitted.
+Criteria for admission.
+Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.
-If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order:
+If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order, and the school's Waiting List will be re-ranked, in line with the published oversubscription criteria, every time a child is added:

-• Children in Local Authority Care or Previously in Local Authority Care: a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- Children in Local Authority Care or Previously in Local Authority Care: a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-• Current Family Association: a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or, if they have moved, live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the 'Nearness' criterion' (see further below).
-In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters.

-• Health and Special Access Reasons: Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the

-Equality Act 2010.
+It includes those who appear to the admission authority to have been in state care outside of England and ceased to have been in state care as a result of being adopted. - Current Family Association: a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or, if they have moved, live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the 'Nearness' criterion' (see further below).
+In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters. - Health and Special Access Reasons: Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school.